urbanairship/datacube/README.md

   <classifier>hbase0.94.0-hadoop1.0.3</classifier>
 </dependency>
 ```

+The main build artifact jar (without a classifer) uses the default HBase and Hadoop versions, which may change between datacube releases.

 You can pass -DhadoopVersion and -DhbaseVersion to maven to choose which version of Haodop and HBase to depend on.
 Hadoop 2 is not yet supported since the artifact names are different.
 For example: